ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 > This lab does not require internet access.

 > [!alert]
-> Do not run the simulator in this lab. `BlueWaveActivitySimulator.exe` is introduced in a later lab.
+> Do not run `BlueWaveActivitySimulator.exe` in this lab.
+The simulator is introduced in a later lab.

 ---